Pai-U/Pai_for_yuyu/_posts/2022-04-23-Second-test-posts.md

 Cluster 2 : 547 observations <br>
 Cluster 3 : 379 observations <br>

-5. ANOVA for quantitatif and qualitatif <br>
+5. ANOVA for quantitatif and qualitatif varaibles<br>
 Q: Does annual income has a significant impact to the result of Clusering ? <br>
 Here is the Income boxplot by clusters<br>
 <img src="https://raw.githubusercontent.com/Pai-U/pai-u.github.io/main/assets/cluster_by_income.jpg" width="500"/><br>